The governance arrangements of the CSIRO Executive Team.

 Decisions are not decided by a majority of votes and the chair does not have a presiding vote.

-Matters of a strategic or policy will be referred to the Executive Team.
+Matters of a strategy will be referred to the Chair of SICOM and/or the Executive Team and matters of policy will be referred to the Executive Team.

 |Attendance||In consultation with the Chief Executive, other people may be invited to attend meetings and present papers.||